MonkmanMH/MonkmanMH/README.md

 💬 Ask me about ...

-* public service applications of #rstats and #datascience
+* public sector applications of #rstats and #datascience

 <!--